jaschoen113/paleo_ocr/transcription_guidelines/master.md

 Collectively transcribing these forms is preferable if our goal is to create a digital edition of the manuscript that is accessible to a modern reader.
 As well, collapsing these forms is easier for creating training data (since it is tedious to insert special characters).

-Since Kraken is able to collapse forms, and these varieties do not affect semantics, we will be collapsing them.
+Since Kraken is able to collapse forms, and these varieties do not affect semantics, **we will be collapsing them.**

-For more multiple letter forms, see this chart below:
+For more examples of multiple letter forms, see the below chart, as well as our full character guide for Scribe D:

 | __Manuscript Image__ | Character Description |  __Furnivall's Transcription__ | __Unicode Option__ | Our Transcription |
 |:-----------:|:------------:|:-----------:| :-----------:|:-----------:|